REMINDER TO IRRIGATORS

 If you are planning to expand irrigation to acres that have not been previously irrigated, it is important to check with the LCNRD staff before doing so.
 LCNRD requires well permits for all high-capacity wells and permits for expanding irrigation to acres that have not been previously irrigated.
 If the acres proposed for irrigation are steep and include highly erodible soil types, a conservation plan may be required on those acres.

-LCNRD implemented these requirements in order to establish and maintain a reliable database of irrigated acres in the district and to ensure the beneficial use of groundwater.
-If you have any questions or need an application for a well permit, or irrigated acre expansion permit contact LCNRD.
+LCNRD implemented these requirements to establish and maintain a reliable database of irrigated acres in the district and ensure the beneficial use of groundwater.
+If you have any questions or need an application for a well permit or irrigated acre expansion permit, contact LCNRD.

-- A permit approved by the LCNRD board for increases of more than 8 acres to existing irrigation systems.
+- A permit approved by the LCNRD board for acre increases to existing irrigation systems.

 - A permit approved by the LCNRD board for adding irrigated acres when expansion is with a new system.